gmfullenkamp/cgul2/README.md

 - (Optional) A machine with GPUs for faster inferencing times.

 ## TODOs
-1. Implement more usable docs.
-Currently only supports .txt, .md, and .pdf files.
-Need to add .py and .docx at the very least.
-2. Implement user conversation logging.
+1. Implement user conversation logging.
 This will help with looking at previous queries and answers.
-3. Colored logging to help pretty-print in terminal use.
+2. Colored logging to help pretty-print in terminal use.
-4. Tqdm for think time?
+3. Tqdm for think time?
 If not, at least print resulting thought time.
-5. Clean repo with ruff.
+4. Clean repo with ruff.
-6. Test on larger docs and larger prompts.
+5. Add line specifiers or page specifiers for each doc for more precise citations.
+6. Make it so that the models get downloaded to the local models folder instead of the computer cache, so models populate automatically when online.